Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 To install: Copy everything in Lua and Sprites to the world folder you want to use this mod.
 Edit the world folder's world_data.txt.
 Add mods=1 under [general] (like it is for the one in this repository).

 **SLIP** - __Property__ Once per turn, objects standing on something SLIP will involuntarily move in the direction they're facing.
 If they did, voluntary movement (YOU, MOVE, COPY) is prevented that turn.
+A unit that didn't move last turn won't SLIP.

 **SLIDE** - __Property__ Whenever a unit steps onto something that is SLIDE, it immediately moves again in the same direction.
 EMPTY IS SLIDE works.